g185/ArTeller/2nd_delivery.md

 For what regards the boards-sensors architecture, we eliminated the use of the camera, introducing 2 height sensors in order to detect proximity and height of a visitor.
 We will also use the speaker via the AUDIO-OUT AUX port of the board.
 We will then introduce the buttons for the Message functionalit.

 Evaluation:
-Some evaluation of the new sensors include the sensor detection distance and latency, but overall the final product evaluation remains the same.
+Some evaluation of the new sensors include the sensor detection distance and latency.
 The evaluation process of the cloud service remains the same with Thingsboard: we will test the latency of the mqtt messages.

 ## Brief presentation of the technical work done since 1st delivery